Converg3nce/matic-docs/docs/contribute/contracts/plasma_contracts/account_based_plasma.md

 **A. Malicious operator**
 The following discusses the scenarios where operator could become malicious and try to cheat.

-1. Out-of-nowhere tokens / double spends / malformed receipts that fradulently increases (for an operator controlled account) / decreases (for a user) the token balance.
+1. Out-of-nowhere tokens / double spends / malformed receipts that fraudulently increases (for an operator controlled account) / decreases (for a user) the token balance.
 2. Data unavailabilityAfter a user sends a tx, let’s say the operator included the tx in the plasma block but made the chain data unavailable to the user.
 In that case, if a user starts an exit from an older tx, then they could be challenged on-chain by showcasing their most recent tx.
 It becomes easy to grief the user.
 3. Bad checkpointIn the worst case, an operator could perform A.1 and(or) A.2 and collude with the validators to commit those invalid state transitions to the root chain.
 4. Halting the side chainThe operator stops producing blocks and the chain comes to a halt.
 If a checkpoint has not been submitted for a specified duration, it would be possible to mark the side chain as halted on the root chain.
 After that no more checkpoints can be submitted.